 A stairlift can be used to safely go up and down the stairs.
-Stairlifts can be installed in as little as a day and are retrofitted to work with the existing staircase design.
+Stairlifts or chair lifts can be installed in as little as a day and are retrofitted to work with the existing staircase design.
 Outside of the home ramps may need to be installed to reduce the risk of falling on walkways.

 Choose the Right Medical Alert Device